tunjan/mle-homework/README.md

    git clone https://github.com/tunjan/mle-homework.git
    ```

-2. Inside VSCode, open it and navigate to the `File` menu and click `Add Folder to Workspace`.
+2. (optional) Open VSCode, go to the File menu, and select Add Folder to Workspace.
-Navigate to the directory where you cloned the repository and add it.
+3. (optional) Navigate to the cloned repository's directory and add it.

-3. Set the `CONF_PATH` environment variable to "settings.json".
+4. Set the `CONF_PATH` environment variable to "settings.json".
    ```bash
    export CONF_PATH="settings.json"
    ```
-4. Run the bash script from the parent folder (use sudo if necessary).
+5. Run the bash script from the parent folder (use sudo if necessary).
    ```bash
    bash script.sh
    ```
-5. The generated model should be in the `/models` folder and the infered results on unseen data in the `/results` folder.
+6. The generated model should be in the `/models` folder and the infered results on unseen data in the `/results` folder.

-**NOTE**: The bash script may require modifications if it is to be run on other OS different than Linux.
-However, the necessary commands are inside the file and the Docker image can be ran with them.
+**NOTE**: The bash script might require adjustments for non-Linux operating systems.
+All necessary commands are included in the script, and the Docker image can be run using them.
+Thus executing them manually is enough.

 ### Locally

-Run the following scripts in order `data_process/data_generation.py`, `training/train.py`, `inference/run.py`.
-The results achieved should be similar.
-However, due to the dependece on the operating system, Docker is recommended to ensure reproducibility.
+For local execution, run these scripts in sequence: `data_process/data_generation.py`, `training/train.py`, `inference/run.py`.
+The results should be similar to the Docker approach.
+However, using Docker is advised for consistent reproducibility across different operating systems.
+The trained model should be in the `/models` directory, and predictions on new data in the `/results` folder.

 ## Considerations